LivelyDismay/magnum-opus/postinstall.md

 ## BiRaitBec Texture Optimization

-This texutre optimization is currently broken due to the recent Fallout 4 update.
+This texture optimization is currently broken due to the recent Fallout 4 update.
 Fix may come within the week.

 ---